 1. Set recurring alerts to review the agreement

-Contracts with evergreen claues are easily filed and forgotten.
+Evergreen contracts are easily filed and forgotten.
 At the time of signing, it is difficult to imagine forgetting a contract.
 Organizations can suffer from contract amnesia in several ways.
-A contract with an evergreen clause just becomes another contract for organizations that produce a prodigious number of contracts.
-Staff turnover also means that institutional memory of a contract is easily lost with the latest departure.
+An evergreen contract just becomes another contract for organizations that produce a prodigious number of contracts.
+Staff turnover also means that institutional memory of an evergreen contract is easily lost with the latest departure.

 To cure contract amnesia, organizations should leverage contract management software to set recurring alerts.
 Recurring alerts should include the following:

 - A short title to describe the alert at issue,